Exploiting anticommutation in Hamiltonian simulation: Discussion

 \section{Discussion}

 In this work, we explore the anti-commutative relation in Hamiltonian simulation.
 We find that Anti-commutative relation plays a positive role in the truncated Taylor series method.
 We show that the simulation accuracy could be significantly improved by utilizing the anti-commutative relation.
+In particular, pair-wisely anti-commutative Hamiltonians admit an efficient and error free simulation with the LCU method. \qi{Our work is the first attempt of exploiting anti-commutative relations in Hamiltonian reduction, which may inspire and motivate more interesting and significant future works to find more efficient reduction mechanisms that combine with other techniques or considering specific Hamiltonians that have large anti-commutative terms. }

-In particular, pair-wisely anti-commutative Hamiltonians admit an efficient and error free simulation with Taylor series method.
-Combing our result with techniques in Ref.~\cite{meister2020tailoring}, we may further reduce the simulation error for electronic structure Hamiltonians.
+\qi{When we consider some specific types of Hamiltonians, the performance of Taylor series method could be further improved.
+For instance, combing our result with techniques in Ref.~\cite{meister2020tailoring}, we may further reduce the simulation error for electronic structure Hamiltonians.
+Here most of our results are based on a low order anti-commutative cancellation.
+In general, high order anti-commutative cancellation is classically intractable.
+However, we may find explicit and more efficient strategies to exploit the high order anti-commutative cancellation for some specific Hamiltonians.}

 Another direction is exploring the role of anti-commutation in other Hamiltonian simulation algorithms, e.g. product formula methods and quantum signal processing algorithm.
-Due to the complementary advantages of commutation in product formula and anti-commutation in the Taylor series method, one interesting direction is a hybrid approach that combines them.
-The efficient classical simulation of pair-wisely anti-commutative Hamiltonians might also help classical simulation of quantum dynamics~\cite{bravyi2015monte,bravyi2017polynomial}.
+From our current understanding, it might seem unlikely that anti-commutative relation could help in a standard product formula methods due to the lack of anti-commutation cancellation.
+But it might be helpful for the variant of product formula methods, e.g. randomized product formula, which involves the summation of the products of different sequences \cite{childs2018faster,campbell2019random,chen2020quantum}.
+Meanwhile, due to the complementary advantages of commutation in product formula and anti-commutation in the Taylor series method, we could also consider hybrid approaches of Trotter and Taylor series methods.
+In this case, the Hamiltonian could be divided into commutative and anti-commutative terms (sets), which are simulated using Trotter and Taylor expansion respectively.
+Of course, how to divide the terms and whether such a hybrid approach is useful seem a very interesting future direction.

+\qi{The error reduction and speed-up in this work mainly come from representing the power of Hamiltonian $H$ with the summation of fewer unitary terms.
+Thus, the cancellation idea is not restricted to anti-commutative cancellation.
+For instance, if the Hamiltonian $H$ has certain symmetry properties, then any order of $H$ could be expressed in the summation of the terms in the symmetry subspace, which might be useful for designing more efficient Hamiltonian simulation algorithms.}

+\qi{Note that the perfect anti-commutation case admits an efficient classical simulation of Hamiltonian evolution.
+And the Trotter formula, for instance the second order trotter method is used in the classical algorithms of estimating the partition function~\cite{bravyi2015monte,bravyi2017polynomial}.
+We expect the anti-commutation property may inspire better classical simulation method of quantum problems. }